Daculliber/secure_config/README.md

 Secure_config is a library that helps create secured configuration files for your apps.
-This program will prevent your program to run configuration files created or modified by anyone except the program itself.
+It will prevent your program to run configuration files created or modified by anyone except the program itself.

 How it works: